mjfrigaard/katacoda-scenarios/03-effective-storytelling/step3.md

 `bbrefID` = ID used by Baseball Reference website

-Now that we have some background information on this new dataset, we will take a look at how well `People` meets our expectations.
+Now that we have some background information on this new dataset, we will look at how well `People` meets our expectations.

-Whenever we get a new source of data, we should try to view the data in its native format (if possible).
+Whenever we get a new data source, we should try to view the data in its native format (if possible).
 We can view the raw data on the [Github repository](https://resources.oreilly.com/katacoda/martin-frigaard/blob/master/03-effective-storytelling/data/People.csv).

 ### Load data